eyedeekay/sam-forwarder/README.md

 Current limitations:
 ====================

+I need to document it better soon.
+Since I'm making a damon to manage a bunch of them, I'm going to do it later.

+TCP is working very well.
+HTTP mode also exists, which just adds the X-I2P-DEST headers in.
+It does this both ways, for applying the dest headers inbound to identify clients to the server and outbound to identify servers to clients.
+DestHash's don't get added correctly due to a bug in sam3 I think?
+I'm working on making sure that's what it is.
 Datagrams are still a work-in-progress.
 They're enabled, but I don't know for sure how well they'll work yet.
-TCP is pretty good though.

 I'm in the process of adding client proxying to a specific i2p destination by base32 or (pre-added)jump address.
 TCP works well.
 UDP exists, but is not